willy-wagtail/raspberrypi-pihole/README.md

 Set up a OpenVPN or WireGuard VPN server so that your devices away from home can browse the internet through your locally hosted Pihole.
 See https://docs.pi-hole.net/guides/vpn/openvpn/overview/.

 My router supports OpenVPN so I managed to set one up using that.
 Otherwise you could consider using PiVPN to setup a Wireguard or OpenVPN server on your raspberry pi.
-See https://www.pivpn.io/.
+See [PiVPN](https://www.pivpn.io/) and [their docs](https://docs.pivpn.io/).

 ### Troubleshooting: DNS resolution is currently unavailable